gabrielmcg/Docker-docs/ops/README.md

 <ul class="ul">
-<li class="li">3 Docker swarm Linux worker VM nodes for container workloads </li>
+<li class="li">3 Docker Linux worker VM nodes for container workloads - Kubernetes or Docker swarm or a mix</li>

 </ul>

 <p class="p">The Docker worker nodes will be co-located with the UCP and DTR nodes in a 3 physical node deployment,
 whereas in a 6 physical node set-up, the worker nodes will typically be separated onto the extra nodes.
-It is possible to specify that more than one worker node will be deployed per physical node but this decision will depend on the requirements of your applications.</p>
+It is possible to specify that more than one worker node is deployed per physical node but this decision will depend on the requirements of your applications.</p>